 The UN Country Team (UNCT) is composed of the heads of all resident and non-resident UN agencies, funds and programmes and is the UN’s highest inter-agency coordination and joint decision-making body in the country, providing internal oversight of the implementation and monitoring of the UNSDF 2018-2022.
 UNCT members are accountable to each other for the responsible use of resources, achievement of results, adherence to the UN programming principles of UN development assistance, and progress with the DaO initiative.
 This includes making available the financial, human and other resources needed for the realization of the commitments related to achievement of the UNSDF 2018-2022 results.
 The UNCT is supported by the OMT for guidance on operational effectiveness, the UN Communication Groups on matters related to communication and advocacy, and the Monitoring and Evaluation Group to ensure that the M&E of the UNSDF adheres to results-based management principles and standards.
-Furthermore, the UNCT will be supported by appointed technical specialists on gender, human rights and SDGs who will ensure that adequate attention is given to their areas of expertise and mainstreamed in all UN programming aspects.
-The UNCT may also form ad hoc groups or task forces as deemed appropriate.
+In order to strengthen the UN’s work in human rights and gender, the UNCT will appoint Heads of Agency as champions on gender and human rights who will have the delegated authority from the UNCT to hold it accountable to adhere and work to promote gender and human rights.
+In addition, there will be an SDGs champion in the UNCT who will advise the UNCT on more effective and coherent work on the SDGs.
+The UNCT and champions will be backed-up with the formulation of ad hoc groups, whenever necessary, to assist in the UN’s work on specific deliverables such as for the UPR.

 A Results Group (RG) will be established for each of the three Outcome areas in the UNSDF 2018-2022.
 The Results Groups will be composed of Heads of UN agencies engaged in the Outcome and will be responsible for providing the strategic overall direction for the implementation of the UNSDF 2018-2022 through the development of a high-level work plan that will include a listing of the engagement of all UN Agencies at output level for the 3 years (2018-2020).
 This high-level plan will serve as the basis for identifying joint programming initiatives and reporting on the UNSDF as a whole.
-The RG will meet on a quarterly basis to assess progress made and provide guidance to the PMT on implementation of the UNSDF 2018-2022.
+The RG will meet on a quarterly basis to assess progress made and provide guidance to the PCT on implementation of the UNSDF 2018-2022.
 The RGs will report to the UNCT at least on an annual basis.

-The Inter-Agency Programme Management Team (PMT) coordinates technically across Outcomes of the UNSDF 2018-2022 and will be the implementing body of the three RGs.
+The Inter-Agency Programme Coordination Team (PCT) coordinates technically across Outcomes of the UNSDF 2018-2022 and will be the implementing body of the three RGs.
 Membership comprises of Deputies, Senior Programme Officer level or equivalent across all UN agencies, resident and no resident in the country.
-The Chair of the PMT will be appointed by the UNCT among the PMT members.
-To ensure the seamless flow of information, the PMT Chairs will be sitting in the UNCT.
-The PMT will promote the DaO principles in the implementation of the joint programming initiatives to which they will have oversight.
-The PMT will promote standardization in programming as well as suggest strategies for engagement with partners.
+The Chair of the PCT will be appointed by the UNCT among the PCT members.
+To ensure the seamless flow of information, the PCT Chair will be sitting in the UNCT.
+The PCT will promote the DaO principles in the implementation of the joint programming initiatives to which they will have oversight.
+The PCT will promote standardization in programming as well as suggest strategies for engagement with partners.